Eskimo241/The-Godhunter/README.md

 # The Godhunter
-Developpement Status : Is Being Worked One
+Developpement Status : Is Being Worked On

 I sometimes update this mod
 **The mod wasn't multiplier proof tested** (and likely never will).